Kondo $s$-$d$ exchange in the CuO$_2$ plane as the long sought interaction determining $T_c$ in cuprates: Methods. Kondo - exchange interaction and LCAO method incorporated in the BCS theory

 Here $\epsilon$ is the electron energy, $\epsilon_d$ is the energy of Cu3$d_{x^2-y^2}$ level, $\epsilon_s$ is the energy Cu4$s$, and $\epsilon_p$ is the energy of oxygen O2p$_x$ and O2p$_y$ levels.
-The indices of the transfer integrals $t_{sp}$, $t_{pd}$ and $t_{pp}$ describe between which neighboring atomic orbitals the electron hopping happens.
-The momentum dependent hybridization function $\chi_\mathbf{p}$ describes the amplitude one electron from the conduction band to be simultaneously Cu4$s$ and Cu3$d_{x^2-y^2}$.
-The tight binding LCAO method is described in many monographs, in the cited reference~\cite[Chap.~1, Eq.~(1.9)]{MishonovPenev:11} the almost standard notations from the O.~K.~Andersen group are used.
-While the LCAO Hamiltonian is described in many textbooks, the Hamiltonian of the Kondo interaction deserves more detailed description.
-The exchange amplitude $J_{sd}$ explains correlated hopping localized around the single Cu ion.
-One 3$d$ electron jumps to the 4$s$ orbital while simultaneously a 4$s$ electron arrives in the 3$d$ orbital.
-Let $\hat{S}_{\mathrm{n},\alpha}$ be the annihilation operator for one electron with spin projection $\alpha$ in Cu4$s$ state in the $\mathbf{n}=(n_x,\,n_y)$ elementary cell, where $n_x,\,n_y=0,\,\pm1,\,\pm2,\dots\,$, and $\hat D_{\mathrm{n},\beta}^\dagger$ be the Fermi creation operator for an electron in Cu3$d_{x^2-y^2}$ state with spin projection $\beta$.
-For the external world there is no change of the electrostatic correlation, this two-electron process is a consequence of the correlated hopping in which the electrostatic repulsion is minimized.
+The subscripts of the transfer integrals $t_{sp}$, $t_{pd}$ and $t_{pp}$ indicate the interacting neighboring atomic orbitals.
+The momentum dependent hybridization function $\chi_\mathbf{p}$ stands for the probability for one electron from the conduction band to be simultaneously in Cu4$s$ and Cu3$d_{x^2-y^2}$.
+While the LCAO Hamiltonian is described in many textbooks, the Hamiltonian of the Kondo interaction deserves a more detailed description.
+The exchange amplitude $J_{sd}$ explains the correlated hopping localized around the single Cu ion.
+One 3$d$ electron jumps to the 4$s$ orbital , while a 4$s$ electron reaches the 3$d$ orbital.
+Let $\hat{S}_{\mathrm{n},\alpha}$ be the annihilation operator for one electron with spin projection $\alpha$ in the Cu4$s$ state in the $\mathbf{n}=(n_x,\,n_y)$ elementary cell, where $n_x,\,n_y=0,\,\pm1,\,\pm2,\dots\,$, and $\hat D_{\mathrm{n},\beta}^\dagger$ is the Fermi creation operator for an electron in the Cu3$d_{x^2-y^2}$ state with spin projection $\beta$.
+For the surrounding environment there is no change of the electrostatic correlation.
+This two-electron process is a consequence of the correlated hopping in which the electrostatic repulsion is minimized.
 When correlations are so strong, they are simply included in the effective Hamiltonian.
-If we write this in the second quantization language we have to write 4-fermion term with 2 creation and 2 annihilation operators for every Cu ion and additionally we have to sum over the all transition ions in the crystal.
-In such a way the Kondo \textit{s-d} exchange Hamiltonian considered here as a pairing interaction is \be \hat H_\mathrm{Kondo}=-J_{sd}\sum_{\mathbf{n},\,\alpha, \,\beta} \hat{S}_{\mathbf{n},\,\alpha}^\dagger\hat{D}_{\mathbf{n},\,\beta}^\dagger \hat{S}_{\mathbf{n},\,\beta} \hat{D}_{\mathbf{n},\,\alpha}. \ee For more extended consideration of this and other exchange Hamiltonians see Ref.~\cite[Eqs.~(2.9)]{MishonovPenev:11} and for the BCS reduced Hamiltonian see Ref.~\cite[(2.26)]{MishonovPenev:11}.
-In the model microscopic consideration in the physics of magnetism of transition ions, calculation of antiferromagnetic Kondo amplitude $J_{sd}$ is represented as a consequence of the strong Coulomb interaction $U_{dd}$ of two electrons in the $3d$ orbital.
-In such a way the phenomenological Kondo exchange is a tool to take into account strong electron correlations for some special purposes.
-In this sense the high-$T_c$ cuprates are strongly correlated quantum matter.
-The antiferromagnetic sign of the exchange amplitude $J_{sd}$ arises from intermediate processes involving O2$p$ orbitals and Hubbard repulsion.
-Definitely this is not an intra-atomic process but electron property of transition Cu ion and oxygen ligands.
-The cluster of Cu ions and 4 adjacent oxygen ions is common for all CuO$_2$ plane superconductors and one can expect close numerical values for $J_{sd}$ exchange amplitude in all high-$T_s$ cuprates.
-The intra-atomic Coulomb repulsion between Cu4$s$ and Cu3$d$ electrons is related to the Hund rule for maximal spin in single atomic spectra.
-Hund rule describes actually ferromagnetic sign of exchange interaction.
+If we write this in the second quantization representation, we write a 4-fermion term with 2 creation and 2 annihilation operators for every Cu ion and additionally we have to sum over all transition metal ions in the crystal.
+Whence, way the Kondo \textit{s-d} exchange Hamiltonian considered here as a pairing interaction reads \be \hat H_\mathrm{Kondo}=-J_{sd}\sum_{\mathbf{n},\,\alpha, \,\beta} \hat{S}_{\mathbf{n},\,\alpha}^\dagger\hat{D}_{\mathbf{n},\,\beta}^\dagger \hat{S}_{\mathbf{n},\,\beta} \hat{D}_{\mathbf{n},\,\alpha}. \ee For more extended consideration of this and other exchange Hamiltonians see Ref.~\cite[Eqs.~(2.9)]{MishonovPenev:11} and for the BCS reduced Hamiltonian see Ref.~\cite[(2.26)]{MishonovPenev:11}.
+In the microscopic consideration in the physics of magnetism of transition metal ions, the calculation of the antiferromagnetic Kondo amplitude $J_{sd}$ is tightly related to the strong Coulomb interaction $U_{dd}$ of two electrons in the $3d$ orbital.
+Hence, the phenomenological Kondo exchange takes into account strong electron correlations for specific purposes.
+In this sense, high-$T_c$ cuprates are representatives of strongly correlated quantum matter.
+The antiferromagnetic exchange amplitude $J_{sd}$ arises from the interplay of intermediate processes involving O2$p$ orbitals and the Hubbard repulsion.
+This is not an intra-atomic process but a property of the Cu ion and oxygen ligands.
+The cluster of Cu ions and the 4 adjacent oxygen ions is common to all CuO$_2$ plane superconductors, and one can expect close numerical values for the $J_{sd}$ exchange amplitude in all high-$T_s$ cuprates.
+The intra-atomic Coulomb repulsion between the Cu4$s$ and Cu3$d$ electrons is related to the Hund rule for the maximal spin in single atomic spectra.